Dhanasankha/masf-CS24/README.md

 # Forecaster by Amateurs On Project (CS-24)

-This is the Repository for  Success Prediction for Mobile applications
+This is the Repository for  Success Prediction of  Mobile applications

 ***
 ## Team Members